g0-07/xband_misc/Development System/README.md

 - Compile as described above

-## Compile Madden 95, MK, MK2, NHL95 and RR3 patches
+## Build Madden 95, MK, MK2, NHL95 and RR3 patches

 - Open MPW Shell and select the patch to compile in the menu

    ![image](https://user-images.githubusercontent.com/37120278/201548091-f4e272dc-9fc4-42f8-b6e8-11577ab565c3.png)

-## Compile NBA Jam and SSF2 patches
+## Build NBA Jam and SSF2 patches

 - Switch to the patch directory and run the build-batchfile